New Otherwoldly Patron Option

 Avatar of Odie

 When you reach 14th level, your patron allows you to summon another of His servants.
-As an action, you may summon an avatar of Odie.
+As an action, you may summon an avatar of Odie in an unoccupied space within 30 feet of you.
 This avatar has the statistics of a Hellhound, but with the following differences:

-- It counts as an abberation instead of a fiend
+- Its creature type is abberation instead of fiend

 - Its Fire Breath deals psychic damage instead of fire